void-linux/void-packages/Manual.md

 - `install` This phase installs the `package files` into a `fake destdir`, via `make install` or any other compatible method.

-- `package` This phase builds the `binary packages` with files stored in the `package destdir` and registers them into the local repository.
+- `pkg` This phase builds the `binary packages` with files stored in the `package destdir` and registers them into the local repository.

 `xbps-src` supports running just the specified phase, and if it ran